mokemokechicken/reversi-alpha-zero/readme.md

 The following table is records of the best models.
 For model performance evaluation, sometimes I am competing with iOS app(https://itunes.apple.com/ca/app/id574915961) and the best model.
+"Won the App LV x" means the model won the level at least once (regardless of the number of losses).

 It takes about 2~3 hours to evaluate one model in my environment.
 Therefore, if you divide the time taken by 3, you can see the approximate number of evaluation times.